There are three sub-classes of licensed engineers.

 - If you are not listed on the National Engineers Register or a Chartered Professional Engineer, then you need to scan and save (computer or storage device like a USB) a digital copy of at least one written reference, which should be from a senior engineer attesting to your years of experience in the field you wish to be licenced in, to your online application (new application only)

 - If you are listed on the National Engineers Register or a Chartered Professional Engineer, then you will need to supply evidence of your registration.

 - Scan and save (computer or storage device like a USB) a digital copy of your certificate of current for professional indemnity insurance ($1 million minimum) (new application and renewal)

 - Applicants may be asked to attend an interview at the nearest Consumer, Building and Occupational Services office if requested to do so as part of the application process.
 Failure to attend as requested may be considered as non-compliance with the application process and may cause an application to be refused (new application only)

 - You will need to confirm that you have undertaken Continuing Professional Development (CPD) (renewal only)

-- Have a credit card ready to pay for your licence fee online or at any Service Tasmania shop
+- Have a credit card ready to pay licence fee online or at any Service Tasmania shop

 If your application is successful, you will receive confirmation within 21 days.